trev-eck/code-refactor/README.md

 ## Changes to the style.css

-The given style sheet had multiple places in which elements were styled with similar code, consilidated the style sheet to eliminate excess code that provided the same function.
+The given style sheet had multiple places in which elements were styled with similar code, consolidated the style sheet to eliminate excess code that provided the same function.

 ### See individual comments within the files for exact changes